9 Best Practices for Ensuring Cloud Compliance of Healthcare Data

 5. Whenever Possible, Encrypt Data

 Encryption is without a doubt one of the most critical security measures in healthcare organizations.
-Encryption ensures that even if hackers obtain patient information files, they cannot use the information in any situation without the ability to decrypt the data.
+Encryption is a way of keeping data secure.
+Even if hackers get access to the files, they can't use the information unless they know how to decrypt it.
 HIPAA advises healthcare organizations to implement stringent data encryption strategies based on data flow within the organization.

 6. Pay Attention to Mobile Device Security